tomatensaus/DeyeSolarDesktop/README.md

     ```

 Special mentions:
-https://github.com/slipx06 for a large portion of the desktop and the brilliant power flow card
+https://github.com/slipx06 for sharing a large portion of the desktop and the brilliant power flow card

 You do not need to buy the smartDeyeDongle, there are other options:
-https://github.com/kellerza/sunsynk You need to buy an USB to RS485 cable and connect to your Home Assistant server
+https://github.com/kellerza/sunsynk You need to buy an USB to RS485 cable and connect to your Home Assistant server, you will also need to map entities from this project as the names differ
-https://github.com/StephanJoubert/home_assistant_solarman Pull the values from the solarman dongle (delayed 5-10 minutes) it is not ideal for integrations but it could work for those simply wanting to view values
+https://github.com/StephanJoubert/home_assistant_solarman Pull the values from the solarman dongle (delayed 5-10 minutes) it is not ideal for integrations but it could work for those simply wanting to view values at the end of the day.
+Once again you will need to map all the entity names.

+Coming Soon:
+Boilerplate config and automations to integrate into your own Telegram bot.
+Once a power outage/loadshedding starts you need to receive a message to warn you and tell you the SOC of the battery.

+Why this project:
+I believe that knowledge is power.
+Once you understand your power usage you will be able to optimise it.
+We are rapidly moving towards a future where there is a need to have a smart home with smart power usage.
+Since the platform allows automations that is the next logical step towards a greener future.
+If this project can enable every house to save just 5% of power sourced from dirty generation (such as coal) and replace it with power from panels already installed we have achieved our goal.
+We are well on our way to a more sustainable future.